guilhermicas/godot-3d-character-creator/godot/3d-character-creator/addons/character_creator/example_usages/README.md

 3. Use arrow keys to move the player
 4. Walk up to the cube and press **E** to enter the character creator
 5. Select character components
-6. Press the "Done" button (TODO: needs UI button) to exit and apply changes
+6. Press the "Done" button to exit and apply changes
 7. The character mesh updates on the player automatically

 **Key concepts:**